 My diagnosis?
 A panic attack.

 It’s amazing how anxiety can physically manifest in the body.
-But it can and it does.
+But it can, and it does.
 Since then, I have had more episodes than I can remember.
 On the pendulum, they’ve shifted from mild to violent.
 And while I’ve never liked taking medicine for my anxiety, I never did turn down a glass of wine to help combat it.

 The Effects of Alcohol Use

 Alcohol is a sedative and one of the most common drugs consumed in the United States.
 It relaxes the nerves, gives you so-called “liquid courage,” and puts your problems on pause.
 Its effects are very similar to anti-anxiety medicines.
-And if approved by your doctor and consumed responsibly, it really isn’t necessarily dangerous.
+If approved by your doctor and consumed responsibly, it really isn’t necessarily dangerous.

 Excess drinking can also lead to physical and mental consequences, such as blackouts, loss of memory, and even brain damage.
-Long-term use can contribute to developing heart disease, certain cancers and alcohol use disorder (AUD) – a brain disorder characterized by an impaired ability to stop or control alcohol use despite adverse effects.
+Long-term use can contribute to developing heart disease, certain cancers, and alcohol use disorder (AUD) — a brain disorder characterized by an impaired ability to stop or control alcohol use despite adverse effects.

-And all these issues can create more anxiety, as you try to cope with their symptoms.
+And all these issues can create more anxiety as you try to cope with their symptoms.

 According to the American Addiction Centers (AAC), there are various anxiety disorders that have the potential to result in detrimental effects on a person’s life.
 Generalized anxiety disorder (GAD) is one of them.
 It is one of the most common anxiety problems experienced by individuals.
 The disorder is characterized by excessive levels of anxiety that can last for months at a time.